SLH879/TW-Portfolio/docs/sops/sop-onboarding-guide.md

 1. Navigate to the corporate email login portal.
 2. Enter credentials provided by IT (systems administrator).
-3. Complete multi-factor authentication (MFA) setup using an approved authenticating application (e.g., Microsoft Authenticator, Google Authenticator)
+3. Complete multi-factor authentication (MFA) setup using an approved authenticating application (e.g., Microsoft Authenticator, Google Authenticator).
 4. Confirm successful access by sending a test email to your manager.

-> **Note:** MFA setup is mandatory (authenticator app, text message, phone verification) before access to internal accounts is granted.
-> * On top of approved authenticator app, employees are allowed to use text messages or phone verification on top of MFA.
+> **Note:** MFA setup is mandatory before access to internal accounts is granted.
+Employees are also allowed to use text messages or phone verification on top of MFA.

 ### 8.2 Internal System Access